-General Biology at Rutgers University - New Brunswickbiological & biomedical sciences program at Rutgers University - New Brunswick.
+General Biology at Colgate Universitybiological & biomedical sciences program at Colgate University.

-We've gathered data and other essential information about the program, such as the average salary of graduates, ethnicity of students, how many students graduated in recent times, and more.
-We've also included details on how Rutgers New Brunswick ranks compared to other colleges offering a major in biology.
+Here, you'll find out more about the major, including such details as the number of graduates, what degree levels are offered, ethnicity of students, and more.
+We've also included details on how Colgate ranks compared to other colleges offering a major in biology.

-During the 2019-2020 academic year, Rutgers University - New Brunswick handed out 436 bachelor's degrees in general biology.
-Due to this, the school was ranked #7 in popularity out of all colleges and universities that offer this degree.
-This is an increase of 7% over the previous year when 409 degrees were handed out.
+During the 2019-2020 academic year, Colgate University handed out 31 bachelor's degrees in general biology.
+Due to this, the school was ranked #738 in popularity out of all colleges and universities that offer this degree.
+This is a decrease of 6% over the previous year when 33 degrees were handed out.

-How Much Student Debt Do Biology Graduates from Rutgers New Brunswick Have?
+How Much Student Debt Do Biology Graduates from Colgate Have?

 Student Debt of Biology Graduates with a Bachelor's Degree

-While getting their bachelor's degree at Rutgers New Brunswick, biology students borrow a median amount of $24,380 in student loans.
+While getting their bachelor's degree at Colgate, biology students borrow a median amount of $12,036 in student loans.
 This is not too bad considering that the median debt load of all biology bachelor's degree recipients across the country is $24,715.

-The typical student loan payment of a bachelor's degree student from the biology program at Rutgers New Brunswick is $253 per month.
+The typical student loan payment of a bachelor's degree student from the biology program at Colgate is $125 per month.

-Take a look at the following statistics related to the make-up of the biology majors at Rutgers University - New Brunswick.
+Take a look at the following statistics related to the make-up of the biology majors at Colgate University.

-Of the 436 biology students who graduated with a bachelor's degree in 2019-2020 from Rutgers New Brunswick, about 41% were men and 59% were women.
+During the 2019-2020 academic year, 31 students graduated with a bachelor's degree in biology from Colgate.
+About 13% were men and 87% were women.

-The following table and chart show the ethnic background for students who recently graduated from Rutgers University - New Brunswick with a bachelor's in biology.
+The following table and chart show the ethnic background for students who recently graduated from Colgate University with a bachelor's in biology.

 |Ethnic Background||Number of Students|